Highlights of the Program

 THE CASE FOR BENCHMARKING FREIGHT COSTS IN RENEWABLE FUEL MARKETS

-- Explain why freight volatility is a decisive margin driver for renewable fuels, ethanol, biomass and veg oil trades
+- Explaining why freight volatility is a decisive margin driver for renewable fuels, ethanol, biomass, and veg oil trades

-- Examine how vessel supply, weather labor and regulation create freight risk between contract and delivery periods
+- Examining how vessel supply, weather, labor, and regulation create freight risk between contract and delivery periods

-- Demonstrate how freight indices enable traders producers and buyers to hedge exposure and stabilize pricing
+- Demonstrating how freight indices enable traders, producers, and buyers to hedge exposure and stabilize pricing

 10:05 - 10:10